Double-Ended Palindromic Trees in Linear Time: Introduction

 Since it was pointed out in \cite{DJP01} that a string $s$ of length $\abs*{s}$ has at most $\abs*{s} + 1$ distinct palindromic substrings (including the empty string), many algorithms concerning palindromes have been successively proposed.
 Groult, Prieur and Richomme \cite{GPR10} found a linear-time algorithm to count the number of distinct palindromic substrings of a string, and used it to check the palindromic richness of a string.
-Here, a string $s$ is called palindromic rich if it contains the maximum possible $\abs*{s} + 1$ distinct palindromic substrings \cite{GJWZ09}.
+Here, a string $s$ is called palindromic rich if it contains the maximum possible $\abs*{s} + 1$ distinct palindromic substrings \cite{GJWZ09} (which was further studied in \cite{RR09,BDLGZ09,Ves14,GSS16,Ruk17}).
 Palindrome pattern matching was studied in \cite{IIT13}, where two strings are matched if they have the same positions of all their maximal palindromic substrings \cite{IIBT10}.
 Another line of research focused on concatenations of palindromes.
 The palindromic length of a string is the minimal $k$ such that it is a concatenation of $k$ palindromes \cite{Rav03}.
-A linear-time algorithm for recognizing strings of a fixed palindromic length $k$ was given in \cite{KRS15}.
-Several algorithms for computing the palindromic length were proposed \cite{FGKK14,ISI+14,RS18,BKRS17}.
+The problem of recognizing concatenations of exactly $k$ palindromes was explicitly stated in \cite{GS78}, with an $O\rbra{kn}$-time algorithm presented in \cite{KRS15} and later an improved $O\rbra{n}$-time algorithm presented in \cite{RS20}.
+In \cite{FGKK14,ISI+14,RS18}, they proposed several $O\rbra{n \log n}$-time algorithms for computing the palindromic length, which was later settled in \cite{BKRS17} with an $O\rbra{n}$-time algorithm.

-Recently, Rubinchik and Shur \cite{RS18} proposed a linear-size data structure, called eertree or known as the palindromic tree, which stores all distinct palindromic substrings of a string and can be constructed online in linear time.
-The size of the eertree is much smaller than the length $n$ of the string on average, because the expected number of distinct palindromic substrings of a string is known to be $O\rbra*{\sqrt{n}}$ \cite{AAK10,RS16}.
-Using this powerful data structure, they enumerated palindromic rich strings of length up to $60$ (cf. sequence A216264 in OEIS \cite{Slo64}), and reproduced a different algorithm from \cite{FGKK14,ISI+14} to compute the palindromic length of a string.
+Recently, Rubinchik and Shur \cite{RS18} proposed a linear-size data structure called eertree (also known as the palindromic tree), which stores all distinct palindromic substrings of a string and can be constructed online in linear time.
+The size of the eertree is much smaller than the length $n$ of the string on average, because the expected number of palindromic substrings is $\Theta\rbra{\sqrt{n}}$ \cite{RS16}.
+Using this powerful data structure, they enumerated strings that are palindromic rich of length up to $60$ (cf. sequence A216264 in OEIS \cite{Sha13}), and reproduced a different algorithm from \cite{FGKK14,ISI+14} to compute the palindromic length of a string.
 Later, an online algorithm to count palindromes in substrings was designed in \cite{RS17} based on eertrees.
 Furthermore, Mieno, Watanabe, Nakashima, et al. \cite{MWN+22} developed a type of eertree for a sliding window.

-\paragraph{Double-ended data structures}
+\paragraph{Double-ended data structures.}

 A double-ended queue (abbreviated to deque, cf. \cite{Tar83,Knu97}) is an abstract data structure consisting of a list of elements on which four kinds of operations can be performed: \begin{itemize} \item $\texttt{push\_back}(c)$: Insert an element $c$ at the back of the deque. \item $\texttt{push\_front}(c)$: Insert an element $c$ at the front of the deque. \item $\texttt{pop\_back}()$: Remove an element from the back of the deque. \item $\texttt{pop\_front}()$: Remove an element from the front of the deque. \end{itemize} If only operations allowed are \texttt{push\_back} and \texttt{pop\_back} (or \texttt{push\_front} and \texttt{pop\_front}), then the deque becomes a stack.
 If only \texttt{push\_back} and \texttt{pop\_front} (or \texttt{push\_front} and \texttt{pop\_back}) are allowed, then the deque becomes a queue.